-Winter can be beautiful, but it’s also typically the time of year where energy demands become greater.
+Winter can be beautiful, but it’s also typically the time of year where energy demands become greater in your home.
 Depending on where you live, you might be running your furnace more often.
 Because it gets darker earlier, you also might have your lights on more each day.
 That doesn’t even count the lighted decorations you put up at the holidays!

 The average kWh per month for a standard home is 706 in the winter and 505 in the summer.
-Using that extra energy isn’t just bad for your wallet, it causes more stress on the environment.
+Using that extra energy isn’t just bad for your wallet, it causes more stress in your home and on the environment.

 You might not be able to match your summer energy usage in the winter.
 But, there are things you can do to cut back (and save a little money in the process!)So, what can you do to save energy this winter and live more sustainably?

 It can seem like there’s very little daylight in the winter.
 It gets darker earlier and stays darker longer.
 If you want to save energy but you need more light, the best thing you can do is to let the sun in.